imatge-upc/liverseg-2017-nipsws/README.md

 **1. Crop slices around the liver**

 In order to train the algorithm, first we crop the images around the liver region.
-If you don't have the cropped slices, you can use the script utils/crops_methods/compute_3D_bbs_from_gt_liver.py
+If you don't have the cropped slices, you can use the following script:

 ```bash
 cd utils/crops_methods